zowe/docs-site/docs/guides/api-mediation-security.md

 A client certificate is a certificate that is used for validation of the HTTPS client.

-The client certificate of a Eureka client can be the same certificate as the server certificate of the services which the Eureka client.
+The client certificate of a Discovery Service client can be the same certificate as the server certificate of the services which the Discovery Service client.

+### Authentication to the Discovery Service

+The Discovery Service has two types of users that need to authenticate:

+1. Administrators and developers who need to login to the homepage of the Discovery Service

+   - These users need to provide valid user ID and password (currently pre-configured user ID and password, it will be replaced by mainframe security in https://waffle.io/zowe/api-layer/cards/5bd8be8131cd76001dcddd77)

+2. Services that need to register to the Discovery Service

+    - These are not users that have user ID and password but other services
+    - They authenticate using client certificate.
+The client certificate is the same TLS certificate that the service uses for HTTPS communication

 ## Certificate Management in Zowe API Mediation Layer